Splitting Line Patterns in Free Groups: Splittings

 Combining \fullref{proposition:multipleotal} and \fullref{mainlemma} gives us a splitting theorem:

-\begin{theorem}[Splitting Theorem] If $\multimot$ is a multiword in $F$ such that the corresponding decomposition space is connected and not rigid then either $(F,\multimot)$ is a sphere with three boundary components or there exists a splitting of $F$ over $\mathbb{Z}$ relative to $\multimot$. \end{theorem} \begin{proof} The condition in case (\ref{case:split}) of \fullref{mainlemma} satisfies the hypothesis of \fullref{proposition:multipleotal}, so we get a splitting in this case.
+\begin{theorem}[Splitting Theorem] If $\decomp$ is not rigid then either $(\F,\multimot)$ is a three-holed sphere or $\F$ splits over $\mathbb{Z}$ relative to $\multimot$. \end{theorem} \begin{proof} If $\decomp$ is neither rigid nor a circle then \fullref{mainlemma} provides a $g$ so that the translates of $\qmap(\{\inv{g}^\infty,g^\infty\})$ satisfy the hypotheses of \fullref{proposition:multipleotal}, which gives a relative splitting.

-In case (\ref{case:circle}) of \fullref{mainlemma} the decomposition space is a circle.
-This means that $(F,\multimot)$ is a surface with its boundary components.
-Either this is a sphere with three boundary components or there exists an essential simple closed curve in the surface that is not boundary parallel, which gives a relative splitting. \end{proof}
+If $\decomp$ is a circle then, by \fullref{lemma:circles}, $(\F,\multimot)$ is a surface with boundary.
+Either this is a three-holed sphere, or there exists an essential, non-peripheral simple closed curve in the surface, which gives a relative splitting. \end{proof}